BiblioLexicus/BiblioBackend/README.md

 Install any new dependancy with `poetry add <package>`

-# BiblioBackend - Public Library Mockup Project Backend
+# BiblioBackend - Public Library Mockup Project Backend (EN)
 Backend of the BiblioLexicus project.

 ## Table of content